 College buddies John Enghauser, BA’91, and Christopher Lackner, BA’92, launched Jeng, a beverage company, in 2020.
 Their alcohol-free, hemp-infused sparkling cocktails come in three flavors—Moscow mule, paloma, and Jeng & tonic.

 With the philosophy that snacks can be healthy, fun, and tasty, Louise Yuan, BS’01, started Jia-Yo Snax.
 The company currently offers three products: Sunshine Crackers, Quinola, and CocoMatcha Biscuits.

 Rodney Robinson, BS’98, Lathay Pegues, BA’00, and Terrell Cooper, BA’05, started JohnTom’s BBQ back in 2006 after years of trying to recreate a secret family recipe.
-Bottled in Indianapolis, the company now sells three flavors—original, Hoosier Heat, and Sneaky Hot.
+Bottled in Indianapolis, the company now sells four flavors—original, Hoosier Heat, Peppered Gold, and Sneaky Hot.